about us

 Our Core Areas of Work:

-Resource Rural’s network works directly with local communities to help them access public and private funding that advance local economic priorities.
+Resource Rural’s network works directly with local communities to help them access public and private funding that advances local economic priorities.

 Resource Rural supports four interconnected strategies to amplify the work of our partners: